 Besides, Williams isn’t very good.
 He’s bland and he and Missick always seem forced together.
 They really should’ve casted his part better.
 A modicum of chemistry would make a big difference.

 The trial this episode involves Jessica Camacho defending a teen gang member (Luca Oriel) accused of murder and the D.A. bugs the room where defense attorneys meet with their clients.
 It kicks up a bunch of dust, including an impassioned scene from Lindsay Mendez about how gang members are people too (the show’s humanist take on it is… well, it doesn’t make up for the FBI absurdities and Mendez’s monologue isn’t great but it is a risky position, especially on CBS) and then J. Alex Brison coming down on the wrong side of the issue for girlfriend Camacho.

-Not one of the show’s better episodes, but the promise of less Gore and maybe no Williams gives me hope for the future.
+Not one of the show’s better episodes, but the promise of less Gort and maybe no Williams gives me hope for the future.
 Though I’m going to miss Denison, even if the show never utilized him well.